Husband suspected wife of poisoning him before she killed 3 relatives with toxic mushrooms

 Erin Patterson was initially charged with attempting to murder her husband by inviting him to the lunch in July 2023.
 He had accepted the invitation then cancelled.

-She was also initially charged three counts of attempting to murder him on three occasions around Victoria between November 2021 and September 2022.
+She was also initially charged with three counts of attempting to murder him on three occasions around Victoria between November 2021 and September 2022.
+She had denied all charges.

 Prosecutors dropped all charges relating to the husband before her trial began in April.